ameli/special_functions/docs/install.rst

 Supported Platforms
 ===================

-Successful installation and tests have been :ref:`performed <automated_tests>` on the following platforms and Python/PyPy versions in the table below:
+Successful installation and tests have been performed on the following platforms and Python/PyPy versions shown the table below.

 +----------+-----+-----+-----+-----+-----+-----+-----+-----+-----------------+